πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 const int MAX = 100;

-printf("%d\n", MAX); // OK: read freely
+printf("%d\n", MAX); // OK: reading is allowed

 MAX = 200; // ❌ Compile error: cannot modify const

-Pointers and const β€” 3 patterns
+Pointers and const β€” three patterns

 DeclarationWhat can changeMeaning